Michigan online sports betting is expected to launch in January 2021.

 (Soaring Eagle Casino & Resort, Mount Pleasant, and Saganing Eagles Landing & Hotel, Standish)

 Soaring Eagle sports bar Ascend will have 10 betting kiosks installed.
 There also will be kiosks at the Soaring Eagle Slot Palace across the street from Soaring Eagle in Mount Pleasant.
 At Saganing Eagles Landing in Standish, the Creekside Lounge will become a sportsbook.
 The tribe has not yet announced a partner for the venture.
+The retails sportsbooks are slated to open in mid-January.
 Supported Michigan sports betting legislation.

 (Kewadin Casinos in Christmas, Hessel, Manistique, Sault Ste.
 Marie and St. Ignace)